Bootstrap

 space-systems technologies.
 Then, in-orbit habitats

-could be built (only if both efforts were designed
+could be built (only, however, if both efforts were designed from the beginning to do this).
+This integrated process is a

-way to get to something like ONeals Space
+way to accomplish something like ONeals Space

-biological problems in advance.
+biological problems in advance. |

 1977, I was interviewed by Norie Huddle then representing